 Calls for faculty applications are made annually in the spring with funding beginning in September of the same year.

-We have two faculty calls: the SON-HARP and the Interprofessional HARP (IP-HARP).
+We have two faculty calls: the School of Nursing-HARP (SON-HARP) and the Interprofessional HARP (IP-HARP).
 All applicants must have a clinical or research doctorate, but the SON–HARP is for SON faculty only.
-The IP-HARP is available to all OHSU faculty including those with full-time appointments at the Schools of Nursing, Dentistry, Public Health, and Medicine, and the College of Pharmacy.
+The IP-HARP is available to all OHSU faculty including those with appointments at the Schools of Nursing, Dentistry, Public Health, and Medicine, and the College of Pharmacy.
 For the IP-HARP, if the proposed Principal Investigator holds a primary appointment outside of the SON, there must be a Co-Investigator from the SON.
 An interprofessional research team is a requirement of this award.

 The Hartford Center for Gerontological Nursing Excellence - Price Quasi Endowment was entrusted to the Hartford Center at OHSU by the OHSU Foundation in 2013.
 At the time, the Principal Gifts Office at our Foundation, explained the Foundation's Board of Trustees awarded the entire Frances Price endowment to the Hartford Center "based upon our superb history of quality gerontological nursing students and talented faculty, combined with the national profile of the HCGE and the longtime generous support from The John A. Hartford Foundation."